Gok27/AI_Lab_2023-24/Ex.No6_Towersofhanoi.md

 # Ex.No: 6   Logic Programming – Factorial of number
-### DATE:
+### DATE: 19/03/2024
-### REGISTER NUMBER :
+### REGISTER NUMBER : 212221040186
 ### AIM:
 To  write  a logic program  to solve Towers of Hanoi problem  using SWI-PROLOG.
 ### Algorithm:
-1. Start the program
-2. Write a rules for finding solution of Towers of Hanoi in SWI-PROLOG.
+1. Start the program2.
+Write a rules for finding solution of Towers of Hanoi in SWI-PROLOG.
 3.  a )	If only one disk  => Move disk from X to Y.
 4.  b)	If Number of disk greater than 0 then
 5.        i)	Move  N-1 disks from X to Z.